SumoLogic/sumologic-documentation/docs/send-data/data-enrichment.md

 description: Add more context to your data.
 ---

 Data enrichment is the process of adding meaningful information to your data so you have more control and an easier time referencing data in searches.
-It's simply where you add more context to your data.
+In other words, you enrich your data by adding content and context to it.

 Sumo Logic supports data enrichment using metadata and lookups.

 ## Using Metadata

-Metadata is typically from your system or environment, and adds context about what or where the data came from and any associated services or apps.
+Metadata is typically from your system or environment.
+It adds context about what or where the data came from, and any associated services or apps.
 Logs and metrics use metadata that can be customized to anything you need.

 * **Log metadata**.
-In addition to having more data to reference in query operations, this allows you to define a more specific scope of data in search expressions, improve search performance, and allows more specific search filters in Roles and routing expressions in Partitions.
+In addition to having more data to reference in query operations, this allows you to define a more specific scope of data in search expressions, and improve search performance.
+It also allows the use of more specific search filters in Roles and routing expressions in Partitions.
   * Log metadata is configured in Sumo as [fields](/docs/manage/fields) consisting of key-value pairs that are tagged to logs during collection.
     * You can define fields with [Field Extraction Rules](/docs/manage/field-extractions) by parsing fields when log messages are ingested.
     * You can define fields on data sent to Sumo by manually defining them on Sources and Collectors.